logaretm/vee-validate/docs/content/guide/composition-api.md

 # Composition API

-vee-validate supports the composition API through the `useField` and `useForm` functions, internally the `<Form />` and `<Field />` components actually use the composition functions under the hood.
+vee-validate is built from the ground up with the composition API through a collection of functions, mainly the `useField` and `useForm` functions.
+Internally the `<Form />` and `<Field />` components actually use the composition functions under the hood.

 Meaning you can create your own custom input and form components and they will be treated the same as `<Form />` and `<Field />` components.
+You can mix them together and use a `Form` component with any other custom component that uses `useField` and vice versa.

-You can interchange them and mix them together and it all just works.
-The previous guides mainly covered the components, but all these features are supported in a similar manner with `useField` and `useForm`.
+All of the features discussed previously in the guides with `Form` or `Field` components are supported in a similar manner with `useField` and `useForm`.

+Aside from `useField` and `useForm`, vee-validate offers simpler utility composable functions that you can use to build very specific and specialized components that contribute to your form experience, they are mentioned later on in this page.

 ## When to use composition API